isomerpages/pa-cdcvouchers/_donate-cdc-vouchers/FAQs for Donation.md

 <div>

 <p>Yes.
-Residents that have pledged the donation of their balance CDC Vouchers 2025 can still utilise them until they expire on 31 December 2025.
+Residents that have pledged their donation of their balance CDC Vouchers 2025 can still utilise them until they expire on 31 December 2025.
 At the end of the donation period, PA/CDCs will tally the balance amount as of 31 December 2025 and transfer the amount to the respective IPCs from June 2026 onwards.

 </p>